 I think part of the problem with him, is it has become a habit.
 I’ve noticed when he’s upset or angry about something, he scratches – usually his feet.
 If I don’t see it happen, within seconds his feet go from being almost healed to a bloody mess, literally.
 And it absolutely breaks my heart to see it.
 And I’m so frustrated that we virtually have to start over to try and fix his feet.

-Almost every day has been a battle of some sorts.
+Almost every day living with eczema has been a battle of some sorts.
 Putting his creams and ointments on, bandages, multiple times a day.
 Fighting with a toddler/ child is exhausting.
 But it has to get done.
 It’s a battle I’m hoping to win one day.

 For now, I do what I feel needs to be done, instead of the experts.
 I use cortisone creams whenever a rash appears.
 I don’t like using them, especially after my skin is so thin because of it.
 But sometimes there just aren’t any alternatives.
 My son will scratch and scratch until there is no skin left.
 I cover him in Dermeze, which I find keeps his skin moisturised for longer.
 Until his feet heal, or until I can trust him not to scratch, I will continue to wrap his feet in bandages every night.
 And possibly days too.